hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 Slices does not store the data.
 It just provides reference to an array

 As we change the elements of slice, it will modify corresponding elements of that array

+What go does is just create an array of size- Double the previous size of the array when the array is full thats how slice achive it's dynamic nature.
+So its efficent to tell the capacity if possible to the slice, when it is initialized, if the array is big enough to full your RAM.

+z := make([]int, 12,100) here 12 is length and 100 is the capacity.

 ```go
 package main